benwzj/benwzj.github.io/_drafts/2024-07-05-jetpack-compose.md

 Jetpack Compose is built around composable functions.
 These functions let you define your app's UI programmatically by describing how it should look and providing data dependencies, rather than focusing on the process of the UI's construction (initializing an element, attaching it to a parent, etc.).

 To create a composable function, just add the `@Composable` annotation to the function name.
-The annotation tells the Kotlin compiler that this function is used by Jetpack Compose to generate the UI.
+The annotation tells the Kotlin compiler that this function is used by Jetpack Compose to convert data into UI.

+Composable functions are the building blocks of UI in Compose.
+This encouraging you to break your UI into a library of reusable elements.

 ### Hello World example